trentw/script-to-speech/docs/GUI_USER_GUIDE.md

 ### Installation

-Currently, the GUI is distributed as a standalone application.
+The GUI is distributed as a standalone desktop application.

-*(Note: Installation instructions will be updated as distribution methods are finalized)*
+**Building from Source:**

+To build the application yourself, see the [Building for Production](GUI_TECHNICAL.md#building-for-production) section in the technical documentation.

+**Locating Built Applications:**

+After building, you can find the application at:
+- **macOS**: `gui/frontend/src-tauri/target/release/bundle/macos/Script to Speech.app`
+- **macOS Installer**: `gui/frontend/src-tauri/target/release/bundle/dmg/Script to Speech_0.1.0_aarch64.dmg`

+Simply double-click the `.app` file or install via the `.dmg` to launch the application.

 ### Launching the App